-I felt no one understood me, and I lashed out to alleviate the pain and desolation I felt.
-In time, my parents noticed my behavioral patterns and sought to correct them.
-They tried doing so verbally, but I refused to engage in their conversations despite their numerous attempts.
-The only way I felt comfortable expressing myself was when I was writing.
+I felt no one understood me, and I lashed out to alleviate the pain and isolation.
+In time, my parents noticed my behavior and sought to correct it.
+At first, they tried to do so verbally, but I refused to engage in their conversations despite their numerous attempts.
+The only time I felt comfortable in expressing myself was when I was writing.

 When I felt alone, lost, discontent or unfulfilled, I channeled those emotions into the compositions I wrote.
 These emotions then turned into poems, songs or memoirs I would create to further express my inner sentiments.
 Eventually, I began to enjoy writing about my interests in sports, comics and music.
 Writing brought me closure and allowed me to express myself.

 From that point, I continued to use my ability to write as a means of self-expression.
 It wasn’t until my senior year of high school, however, that I considered doing it professionally.

 Instead, my initial plans were to pursue pre-physical therapy, but an encounter with a former English professor changed my mind.
 One day she and I were discussing my aspirations to become a physical therapist, and as we talked she came across an essay I had submitted about the NFL’s lack of domestic violence sanctions.

 I tried acting as if my attention wasn’t distracted by the pop of the lid from her pen, as her thickly brimmed glasses became fixated on any possible grammatical error I could have committed.
 After she finished reviewing my essay, she folded the packet, looked up and asked, “Have you ever considered journalism?”

 Then I didn’t have an answer, but as the semester began to shorten I continued to reflect on her question.
 I began to ask myself what I truly loved to do and what inspired me.
 I wanted a path that allowed me to maintain a sense of elation, and a career that I anticipated every day because of its enjoyment.